-With the assistance of the NSW and Australian governments, we are preparing a flood study of the creeks draining the urban areas in and around Batemans Bay.
+With the assistance of the NSW and Australian governments, we have prepared a draft flood study for the catchments around 7 Urban Creeks in Batemans Bay, including;

 Council has engaged Rhelm Consultancy to prepare the flood study.
 The study will be prepared in accordance with the NSW Government's Flood Prone Land Policy, as outlined in the NSW Floodplain Development Manual 2005.

 - Learn more about the NSW Floodplain Management Program on the Department of Planning, Industry and Environment website.